 Spending time with staff in the work environment is key to getting to the bottom of current issues and opportunities.
 However, it’s not untypical for workers to change their normal behaviours if they feel like Big Brother is watching them.

 To counteract this potential issue, Dthree uses a variety of techniques to complement its on-the-ground employee probing, which include anonymous online surveys and face-to-face and department interviews.
 Each has proven to uncover opportunities to better meet individuals’ workspace needs.

 Whilst not all companies are open to designers speaking to staff across the length and breadth of the business, when it does happen more exciting insights and opportunities come to the surface.

-Beyond the buzzword; into the new open plan
+Beyond the buzzword; into the new people-centric office

 There’s no doubt that the big driver behind the demand for varied workspaces is wellness and agile working.
-However, fascinatingly, Tom notes that (at least in part) there is an increasing desire to personalise spaces.
-The open plan, hot desk, one policy for all is falling out of favour and we’re looking at a little bit more granular detail and how each department can work in that”.
+However, there is an increasing desire to personalise spaces so that they support the companies core values and purpose.

 Building the priority of office space design

 The key to a successful workplace transformation is client awareness and sharing the statistical evidence of the benefits that adequate workplace design can bring; productivity, employee satisfaction, and ultimately talent attraction and retention should be the incentive to business owners, rather than ‘how many desks can I cram into this space'”.